-The 113 miles (182 km) between Florence and Corniglia may seem to be better covered by car, but once you're in the Cinque Terre having a car is simply a hassle.
-You can’t drive into the towns themselves; parking is inconvenient at best, and during the high season is closer to a pipe dream.
-Let the Trenitalia network take you from Firenze Santa Maria Novella station to Corniglia, which sits hundreds of feet above the sea and surrounded by vineyards.
+The 113 miles (182 km) between Florence and Corniglia may seem easy to cover by car, but having a car in the Cinque Terre region is not recommended.
+You can’t drive into the towns themselves, parking is difficult to find and these become even bigger inconveniences during the high season when tourism is at its peak.
+Let the Trenitalia network take you from Firenze Santa Maria Novella station to Corniglia, which sits hundreds of feet above the sea, surrounded by vineyards.

 Frequent Trains from Florence Santa Maria Novella to Corniglia

 Getting from Firenze Santa Maria Novella station to the Cinque Terre-Corniglia station requires taking either two or three trains.
 No matter which option you choose, the trip takes from 2.5-3 hours, and tickets cost $20-28.

 Your first option, with just one connection, is to take the Regionale train from Firenze Santa Maria Novella to La Spezia station, and then another 13-minute Regionale train from La Spezia to Corniglia.
 The option with two connections requires you to first go to Pisa Centrale on a Regionale train, then an InterCity to Levanto, and finally another quick Regionale train from Levanto to Corniglia.